projeto-de-algoritmos/Greed_DisasterAidPreFlightPlanning/README.md

 * A human can walk on areas with tall grass and low grass, but not on areas with trees.

 #### Algorithms
-Those algorithms are part of a research in progress.
+These algorithms are part of a research in progress.
 Another part of this work is in the following repository: https://github.com/projeto-de-algoritmos/Grafos2_ClosestLandingZone

 * **1. Find closest landing zone**: Dijkstra-like algorithm with the human as its initial point.
 It finds the shortest path to all landing zones the human could reach and chooses only the closest one.
   * **Inputs**: